Category: Planning & Logistics

 komoot: The Most Powerful Route Planning App For Bikepacking & Cycle Touring?

 Full disclosure: komoot provided financial support for my 2018 tour of Armenia, and I published this review as part of that agreement.
 In 2023 I updated the post to reflect the app’s evolution.
 Lots of people have been asking about the route planning and navigation apps I’ve been using on my recent bike tours.
-The app […] Continue reading →
+The app I’ve mostly been using since 2018 is komoot (with a lowercase ‘k’), the creation of a Berlin-based team of developers, which is finding increasing favour with recreational outdoor users – and it also happens to be an excellent route planning and navigation tool for cycle tourists… Continue reading →

 -